Protect the check-in before anything else

 These district pages carry the most useful geographic context for this specific Providence decision.

-The practical arrival lane for train access, arena nights, and modern hotels that keep logistics easy.
+The practical arrival area for train access, arena nights, and modern hotels that keep logistics easy.

 DowntownThe easiest first-timer loop: classic hotels, polished dinners, theater blocks, and the most efficient walking base.